Located on the third floor of Kenmore Presbyterian Church: 2771 Delaware Avenue, Kenmore, NY.

 Teachers who join Studio do so through our Documentation Project, where they devise and execute self-directed action research projects.
 Those who complete this work may earn up to 60 hours of professional development credit with administrator approval.
 Interested teachers may learn more about documentation by exploring these posts.
 Our cohort for 2016-2017 is fully established at this time, and registration is now closed.

 Young writers and teachers of writing do not pay to attend our sessions.
 However, they are expected to arrive on time, maintain consistent attendance, and actively engage as supportive members of our community.
+If you are uncertain about your family’s ability to honor these expectations, please do not register at this time.

 Eager to understand exactly how and why we work the way we do?
 This book distills the best of the learning we’ve done together at Studio.
 If you buy it, know that all of the profit made from the sale will be used to keep the lights on in our little space.